Invoice Template

 This template is based on real-world scenarios across freelance projects where unclear scope, missing payment terms, and revision creep led to lost revenue.
 It is designed to protect your time, define expectations, and ensure you get paid.

-Why Ui Ux Designers need a clear invoice
+Why UI UX Designers need a clear invoice

 UI UX design is rarely a linear process.
 It involves discovery, wireframing, prototyping, and developer handoff.
 A generic invoice fails to capture the complexity of interactive components, design system documentation, and usability testing rounds.
 For a UI UX designer, an invoice is more than a request for payment; it is a record of the specific fidelity and scope delivered.
 Without it, clients often assume that one more screen or a quick tweak to the design system is included in the original flat fee.
 A professional invoice ties your billing to specific milestones like the approval of high-fidelity mockups or the completion of a clickable prototype.
 This prevents the infinite polish phase where a project lingers for months without additional compensation.
 It also serves as a crucial document for developer handoff, ensuring that the work invoiced matches the assets provided in tools like Figma or Zeplin.